 Constitutional Amendment 3 was approved by the voters in the November 8, 2016 general election.
 This amendment created changes to section 6, article VII, and article XII, of the Florida Constitution to allow the Legislature to provide ad valorem tax relief on homestead property for a first responder who is totally and permanently disabled because of an injury sustained in the line of duty.
-The deadline to file for 2017 is August 1, 2017.

 A Florida first responder who was totally and permanently disabled in the line of duty can qualify to have his/her homesteaded residence exempted from all ad valorem taxes.
 To qualify for the Total & Permanent Disabled First Responder Exemption, the applicant must: